ropensci/osfr/README.md

 2.  **files:** this includes both files *and* folders stored on OSF
 3.  **users:** individuals with OSF accounts

-osfr represents these entities within `osf_tbl`s—specialized tibbles that provide useful information about the entities like their `name` and unique `id` for users, and API data in the `meta` column that’s necessary for osfr’s internal functions.
+osfr represents these entities within `osf_tbl`s—specialized data frames built on the tibble class that provide useful information about the entities like their `name` and unique `id` for users, and API data in the `meta` column that’s necessary for osfr’s internal functions.
 Otherwise, they’re just `data.frames` and can be manipulated using standard functions from base R or dplyr.

 ## Acknowledgments